TEXAS REVERSE MORTGAGE

 - You must have sufficient equity.
 A Reverse Mortgage Specialist from Acquest Lending can tell you if you have enough home equity to qualify.

 You may choose to receive the reverse mortgage funds in a lump sum, monthly advances, as a line-of-credit, or a combination of the three, depending on the reverse mortgage type and the lender.
 The amount of money you are eligible to borrow depends on your age, the amount of equity in your home, and the interest rate set by the lender.
+For example, to get an estimate of the amount of cash available to you, you this Reverse Mortgage Calculator.

 Because the borrower retains ownership of the home with a Texas reverse mortgage, the borrower also continues to be responsible for taxes, repairs and maintenance.